openstack-attic/image-api/openstack-image-service-api/src/markdown/image-api-v2.0.md

 The interface will not be reduced with subsequent minor version releases, it will only be expanded.
 For example, everything in v2.1 will be available in v2.2.

+**Property Protections**

+Version 2.2 of the Images API acknowledges the ability of a cloud provider to employ *property protections*, an optional feature whereby CRUD protections may be applied to image properties.
+Thus, in particular deployments, non-admin users may not be able to view, update, or delete some image properties.
+Additionally, non-admin users may be forced to follow a particular naming convention when creating custom image properties.
+It is left to the cloud provider to communicate policies concerning property protections to users.

 ##HTTP Response Status Codes

 The following HTTP status codes are all valid responses: